Raphael-Boichot/Megaduck-to-game-boy-camera-adapter/README.md

 ![](/PCB_Megaduck_to_Game_Boy_Camera/PCB%20back.png)

 ## Kind warning
 Not happy with the EasyEDA software ?
-Create your own, the licence allows it !
+Create your own version, the licence allows it !
 Polite feedbacks are of course always welcomed.